Bushixiaoguaiguai/CW2024/README.md

 - Improved resource validation to ensure the image is properly loaded and avoid potential null pointer exceptions.

 ## Unexpected Problems
+The background Image of the MainmenuScreen is not correctly shown, which is needed to be fixed.